|

 their owners.
 The incursion of slaveholders into free

-states to repossess their human property gave
+states to repossess their human property gave many

 northerners an opportunity to see first hand the